 About This Program

-Target Population: Middle school and high school aged foster youth
+Target Population: Middle school and high school aged foster youth and foster parents

 For children/adolescents ages: 11 – 18

 For parents/caregivers of children ages: 11 – 18

 The Courageous Connection program is designed to make the administrators, teachers, and other staff members at schools more aware of the foster youth population enrolled and how to better serve these youth.
 The program also works directly with the youth to provide peer tutoring, peer support, authentic relationships, and access to normalizing activities while focusing on improving the youth’s grades, attendance, and behavior.

 The goals of Courageous Connection are:

 - Educate teachers and administrators on how to better focus on and serve the foster youth population

 - Build and nurture authentic lifelong relationships with youth

 - Provide access to normalizing activities for foster youth while in school